 - Reinvestment Risk in Coupon Paying Bonds: The holders of coupon bonds receive regular coupon payments, which becomes the source of reinvestment risk in this case.
 In case of falling interest rates, the investors cannot reinvest the coupons at a rate equal to the bond investments.

-- Reinvestment Risk in Zero-Coupon Bonds: Although zero-coupon bonds are free from reinvestment risks until the maturity of the bonds, they are exposed to this risk as the bond investments mature and the proceeds have to be reinvested.
+- Reinvestment Risk in Zero-Coupon Bonds: Even though zero-coupon bonds remain free from reinvestment risks until the maturity of the bonds, they become exposed to this risk when the bond investments mature, and the proceeds need to be reinvested.

 Example of Reinvestment Risk

 Let us take the example of David, who purchased ten 10-year $1,000 bonds offering 5%as an annual coupon.
 However, the market interest rates are expected to decline during the next ten years to 3%.
 Explain the reinvestment risk in this case.